MarioCapodanno/Fast-Iterative-Method-for-Eikonal-Equation/README.md

 ## Introduction
-An Eikonal equation is a non-linear first-order partial differential equation that is encountered in problems of wave propagation. <br>
+An Eikonal equation is a non-linear first-order partial differential equation encountered in wave propagation problems. <br>

 An Eikonal equation is one of the form: